by Susan Flantzer by Susan Flantzer

 Margaret had six siblings.
 Unlike her older brother Arthur, Prince of Wales, who lived in his own household, Margaret spent most of her childhood with her siblings.

-In 1501, Margaret’s elder brother Arthur, Prince of Wales had married Catherine of Aragon, the youngest daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon.
+In 1501, Margaret’s elder brother Arthur, Prince of Wales married Catherine of Aragon, the youngest daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon.
 Five months later, on April 2, 1502, 15-year-old Arthur was dead, probably of sweating sickness, and his family was devastated.
 Shortly after Arthur’s death, Margaret’s mother Elizabeth became pregnant again and hoped for a son.
 Elizabeth spent that year preparing her daughter Margaret for her role as Queen of Scots.
 In early 1503, Elizabeth spent her confinement at the Tower of London.
 On February 2, 1503, she gave birth to a daughter, Katherine.
 Shortly after giving birth, Elizabeth became ill with puerperal fever (childbed fever) and died on February 11, 1503, her 37th birthday.
 Little Katherine died on February 18, 1503.

-In June of 1503, just a few months after her mother’s death, Margaret left London with her father to make the journey to Scotland.
+In June 1503, just a few months after her mother’s death, Margaret left London with her father to begin her journey to Scotland.
 Her formal court farewell was held at her paternal grandmother’s home Collyweston Palace near Stamford, Northamptonshire, England.
 After two weeks of celebrations, Margaret rode out to her new life with only one relative, Sir David Owen, the illegitimate son of her great-grandfather Owen Tudor.
 On August 3, 1503, at Dalkeith Castle in Midlothian, Scotland, Margaret first met King James IV.
 The couple was married in person on August 8, 1503, at Holyrood Abbey in Edinburgh, Scotland.

 Margaret and James had four sons and two stillborn daughters.
 Only one of their children survived infancy.